 Donald J. Trump served as U.S. President from January 2017 through January 2021.
 Posts about him will remain on this blog for historical purposes.
-As indicated when first published, they do not imply indorsement of him, his policies, or actions.
+As indicated when first published, they do not imply indorsement of him, his party, his policies, or actions.

 Due to the pandemic caused by the SARS-CoV2 virus, health has been a major topic in both world and national news this year and will continue to be so for months if not years.
 And health is a major issue in this year’s United States’ presidential election in November 2020.

 Health care was a major issue in the 2008 election and proved to be momentous.
 In his campaign, the Democratic candidate, Barack Obama, promised health care reform and as President he delivered with the passage of the Affordable Care Act, (ACA) the first time Americans have had universal health care.

 The ACA sparked heated debate in the 2016 election with the Democratic candidate pledging to build upon it and Republican candidate vowing to dismantle it .
 This year the debate continues.